JulienTant/Laravel-Env-Sync/README.md

+!
+Ths package is still in active developement.
+Use at your own risks !

 # Laravel Env Sync

 Keep your .env in sync with your .env.example.
 It reads the .env.example file and propose you to fill your .env accordingly